HadesXD/funnyBird-unity/README.md

 # Flappy Bird clone game (FunnyBird)
-This was my first ever game made in the Unity engine.<br/>
+This was my first ever game made within the Unity engine.<br/>
 It is a flappy bird clone, the bird spirte was taken from the AssetStore (the original link is no longer available) while the rest of the graphics were created by me using GIMP.<br/>
 The game works on all Aspect Ratios, but only works on Androids OS.